akash-panikar/vpl-jail-system/Installation guide.md

 This document describes the installation of the VPL execution server (vpl-jail-system) on Ubuntu.

-#Installing execution server on Ubuntu
+#	Installing execution server on Ubuntu
 Our tests indicate that the 32-bit version is more convenient than the 64 because the 32-bit implementation consumes less memory and CPU than the 64-bit version.
 The machine requirements are highly dependent on the software used, our experience is that a machine with only 2Gb of ram and 2 cores can support a class of 50 students online using Java.

 per-requirement: Fresh/Clean installed ubuntu Operating System

+The steps for installation 2.5.3 version of VLP and configuration are below:

 1.	download vpl-jail-system-2.5.3.tar.gz (150 Kb) from here